 What’s really terrifying about this experience is its psychology.
-About halfway through the game, it becomes apparent that the town manifests the trauma and guilt that James and the other individuals he meets deal with.
-Angela was abused by her father and killed him.
-Eddie was bullied and has debilitating insecurities.
+About halfway through the game, it becomes apparent that the town manifests the trauma and guilt that James and the other individuals he meets to deal with.
+Angela was abused (perhaps sexually) by her father, killed him, and now contemplates suicide.
+Eddie was bullied and has debilitating insecurities and lives in a constant state of paranoia.
 James’s tragic backstory underlines all of this.

 Carl Jung, an influential Swiss psychiatrist, noted that humans are often driven by their libido.

 “[Libido] denotes a desire or impulse unchecked by any kind of authority, moral or otherwise.
 Libido is appetite in its natural state” – Carl Jung

 Jung observed that our psyche is self-regulating and that our libido naturally knows where to go to help the psyche.
 It is a subconscious drive.

 You find out later in the game that James’s wife Mary didn’t just die of an illness, James selfishly killed her because he felt trapped by her sickness—seeing it as a roadblock—and admits that he wanted his life back.
 This is why James travels to Silent Hill to pursue his wife, even while knowing that she is dead.
 He has repressed the guilt he feels from murdering her and has developed a subconscious desire to reconcile this guided by his libido.
 James’s libido is aware that this culpability is creating a mental clog that is negating him from moving on and finding contentment in life.